This notice has been produced on behalf of:

 For material taken from the internet, your reference should show the date when the material was downloaded and must show the precise web page, not the search engine used to locate it.
 This can be copied from the address line.
 For example: (http://www.bbc.co.uk/schools/16/sosteacher/history/49766.shtml), downloaded 5 February 2017.

-You must also include a bibliography at the end of your work.
-This must list the full details of publications you have used in your research, even where these are not directly referred to, for example: Morrison, A. (2000) “Mary, Queen of Scots”, London: Weston Press.
+You may be required to include a bibliography at the end of your work.
+Your teacher or lecturer will tell you whether a bibliography is necessary.
+Where required, your bibliography must list the full details of publications you have used in your research, even where these are not directly referred to, for example: Morrison, A. (2000) ‘Mary, Queen of Scots’, London: Weston Press.

 If you copy the words or ideas of others and don’t show your sources in references and a bibliography, this will be considered as cheating.